 Where to Eat

-Enjoy an apres-snowshoeing snack at the Chateau or Laggan’s, our favorite mountain bakery.
+Enjoy an après-snowshoeing snack at Fairmont Chateau Lake Louise or Laggan’s, our favorite mountain bakery.

 What to Bring

-For a complete snowshoeing pack list, see our Snowshoeing Gear List (printable list available!).
+For a complete snowshoeing pack list, see our Snowshoeing Gear List (free PDF available).